 - Ensuring staff and students are provided with appropriate mechanisms to discuss equality and diversity issues and raise any concerns

 - Dealing with potential acts of discrimination appropriately under relevant University policy

 - Consult with staff, students unions etc. through existing mechanisms on equality and diversity issues.

 University Council through the Vice-Chancellor has ultimate responsibility for ensuring that University Equality and Diversity Policy is fully implemented.
-The Dean for Equality and Diversity is responsible to the UEC lead (currently PVC (Education)) for leading the implementation of the University’s strategy in relation to equality and diversity for both staff and students.
+The Associate Provost is responsible to the UEC lead (currently Deputy Vice-Chancellor and Provost) for leading the implementation of the University’s strategy in relation to equality and diversity for both staff and students.